pingcap/docs/op-guide/ansible-deployment.md

     - The same time and time zone for all machines with the NTP service on to synchronize the correct time.
 See [How to check whether the NTP service is normal](#how-to-check-whether-the-ntp-service-is-normal).

-    - Create a normal user account as the user running the service.
+    - Create a normal user account as the user who runs the service.
 The user can sudo to root without a password.

 2. A Control Machine with the following requirements: